wildlyinaccurate/second/second-renderer/README.md

 - `@@renderer`: Specifies which library to render the component with.
 Available options are `react`, `preact`, `preact-compat`.

+## The fetcher

+All fetching is done through Morph.
+Therefore, a valid certificate is required for fetching to work.
+Currently, only fetching from Morph data templates is supported.
+Fetching directly from a Morph fetcher service is not supported.

 ## Interaction with `Container` components

 CBF writing docs but basically compatible with morph-container.
 The renderer will shim second-container in place of morph-container whenever it is resolved with `require()` (which should be most cases).